-20+ SEO Words You Should Delete From Your Vocabulary Immediately
+25+ SEO Words To Delete, Add, Or Reconsider In The Web3 Era

 Manipulating search results was the game.

-Now that SEO is in its 20’s, things are starting to mature and get serious.
+Now that SEO is in its mid-20s, things are starting to mature and get serious.

 As SEO grows up, so does the vocabulary, terminology, and best practices.

-In today’s complicated and fast-moving digital marketing world change is a way of life.
-It’s true, If search marketers had to pick a specialty it would be “expert in change.”
+In today’s post-pandemic, complicated, and fast-moving digital marketing world, change is a way of life.
+It’s true.
+If search marketers had to pick a specialty, it would be “expert in change.”

 And so the SEO goes.